kite-sdk/kite-docs/Partitioned-Datasets.md

 *Hash also requires an integer, representing the number of partitions into which the field entries should be distributed.
 </blockquote>

-You can create a partition strategy by hand, but it's usually easier to use the CLI to create the definition in valid JSON format and check it against your schema, then edit it if needed.
+You can create a partition strategy by hand.
+However, it's usually easier to use the CLI to create the definition in JSON format and check it against your schema.
+Then you can edit it, if needed.

 If you write your own field definition with _source_ and _type_, the system fills in the _name_ automatically.
-If you change the default name, the system internally still uses the original name of the field when the partition strategy was created to maintain consistency.
+If you change the default name, the system still uses the original name of the field internally.
+This helps to maintain consistency.

 ### Defining a Partitioning Strategy

-Partitioning strategies are described in JSON format.
-You have the option of providing a partitioning strategy when you first create a dataset (you cannot apply a partitioning strategy to an existing dataset after you create it).
+You describe partition strategies in JSON format.
+You can provide a partition strategy when you first create a dataset.
+You cannot apply a partition strategy to an existing dataset after you create it.

-For example, here is a schema for a dataset that keeps track of visitors to a casino who belong to a loyalty club called the &quot;High Rollers.&quot; The dataset stores information about their activity them UserID, recording when they enter the casino and how long they stay each time they visit.
+For example, here is a schema for a dataset that keeps track of visitors to a casino.
+These visitors belong to a loyalty club called the &quot;High Rollers.&quot; The dataset stores information about their activity by UserID.
+It records when they enter the casino, and how long they stay each time they visit.

 #### HighRollers.avsc